Palingenae/OC-P7-BileMo/doc/glossary.md

 - **BileMo** : Project's backers.
 - **Person** : Abstract object.
 Contains properties in common to the inherited objects.
     - **Partner** : Commercial Partner.
 BileMo's customers.
 Considered as a moral person because it's a company.
-    - **Buyer**: Private individuals.
+    - **Customer**: Private individuals.
 Persons who buy products from Partners.
 - **Product** : Object contained in BileMo's catalog for the attention of Partners.